matthewgarrison/repo-downloader/README.md

 # repo-downloader

-Downloads a zip of all your repos.
+Downloads a zip of each of your repos.

-Open your [repos](https://github.com/matthewgarrison?tab=repositories) page, and run this script in the console window.
+Usage: Open your [repos](https://github.com/matthewgarrison?tab=repositories) page, and run this script in the console window.

 ```
 var ul = document.getElementById('user-repositories-list');